fabianstrandqvist/EITF06/README.md

 #blockchain.js

-1. Start by opening a terminal and run the blockchain.js file, using node:
+1. Start by opening a terminal and then run the blockchain.js file, using node:

   'node blockchain.js'